ardalanamini/xcoins-code-review/README.md

     > Also In case of need to change the said values, it just needs to be updated in one places only.
   - Added the `src/routes/index.ts` file to provide cleaner api endpoint management.
     > I exported the routes as `default` in this case, due to only having one job, which is exporting the express `Router`.
+  - Renamed the router filenames.
+The `.router` part of the name was redundant, since they're already under the `routes` directory.

 <!-- Footnotes -->